 Have you ever finished an embroidery project and wanted to hang it up using the hoop as the frame?

 Use these instructions to add a back to a hooped embroidery project and give it a finished look.
 Add a ribbon, and it’s ready for hanging on a wall or window.
+For the hoopla in the photos I started with a dove embroidery design (check the shop for the dove embroidery kit) and added a back and ribbon for hanging.
 In the photo above, a finished hoopla hangs in Beetle and Fred fabric and yarn shop in Beacon, New York.

 Hand sewing needle